ballerina-platform/module-ballerina-grpc/grpc-ballerina/Package.md

 #### Using the TLS protocol

-The Ballerina gRPC module allows the use TLS in communication.
+The Ballerina gRPC package allows the use TLS in communication.
 This setting expects a secure socket to be set in the connection configuration as shown below.

 ##### Configuring TLS in server side